hazemAmir/MappSent/README.md

 ```
 1. ./MappSent.sh

+The default parameters are a skipgram model of 100 dimensions and a window size of 5 words.

 ```

-You will otain the following results provided by the official SemEval scorer:
+You will otain the following results of SemEval 2016 dataset provided by the official SemEval scorer:

 ```
 ********************************